Hovercraft-Studio/oversite/server/README.md

     - TD (Added this in haxademic-td) - needs to send ms!
     - Node - needs to send ms!
 - Vite Dashboard
-  - Switch all time to milliseconds from seconds and convert on display
   - heartbeat send:
     - node app
     - web component
     - TD app
-    - heartbeat display:
-      - web component
-      - monitor table
-      - monitor event table
-    - DateUtil function
   - Store data in data objects for sorting & adding
     - Update row data on incoming store update (right now it just flashes the row)
     - Keep HTML elements instead of re-rendering each update, so we keep animations running